Working with Arduino Boards in Altium Designer

 Moving between schematic and layout in Altium Designer

-PCB design begins with an electronics schematic that shows how all your component link together to form a complete, functional device.
-This document is more than just a drawing; your PCB design software needs extensive component libraries in order to include all of your component information in your schematic.
+PCB design begins with an electronics schematic that shows how all your pins and components link together to form a complete, functional device.
+This document is more than just a drawing of pins and circuits; your PCB design software needs extensive component libraries in order to include all of your component information in your schematic.
 This includes electrical specifications, symbols, footprints, and even 3D models for use in your MCAD tools.

 While many Printed Circuit Board designs can be focused on a power supply, voltage necessities like input voltage and output, and incorporation of components like a microcontroller or transistor, DIY Arduino can allow you to know a bit more about what you need from your design in total.
 Utilizing Arduino Uno or Arduino Shield can become invaluable within a design or design mockup, especially one concerned with a power supply or voltage.